This Woman Saved $85,000 Before She Turned 19. Here’s Exactly How She Did It

 Let me give you a refresher: 33% of Americans have nothing tucked into their savings accounts, according to a 2016 GoBankingRates survey.
 And 35% of Americans have less than $1,000 saved.

-Take note from this 19-year-old NewRetirement recently wrote about.
+So we’re taking notes from this 19-year-old NewRetirement recently wrote about.
 Robyn Bri has saved more than $85,000 to date.

 Granted, Bri has lived at home, but she’s also hustled hard since she was 8 years old.